tatonetti-lab/tcga-path-reports/README.md

 ### TCGA Pathology Reports in Machine Readable Text

-## Code and associated data for "Benchmark Pathology Report Text Corpus with Cancer Type Classification" (Kefeli et al.).
+## Code and associated data for "TCGA-Reports: A Machine-Readable Pathology Report Resource for Benchmarking Text-Based AI Models" (Kefeli et al.).

 Reports can be found above, in TCGA_Reports.csv.zip.